zammad/zammad-org/src/en/contribute/contribute.md

 # Contribute

 We are happy to see you contribute to Zammad!
 You can do this in several ways.
-Contributions are mainly done by forking one of our repos on GitHub and creating a pull request with your changes (except for translations, see below). 🚀
+Contributions are mainly done by cloning one of our repos on GitHub and creating a pull request with your changes (except for translations, see below). 🚀

 You can contribute to: